globus/globus-compute/helm/README.md

 ```

 #### User Credentials
-If you have previously utilized the funcX client, then jump to step 2 as you
+If you have previously utilized the Globus Compute client, then jump to step 2 as you
 will already have generated the credential file.

 1. Instantiate a client with these two commands:
     ```shell
-    $ pip install funcx
+    $ pip install globus-compute-sdk
-    $ python -c "from funcx import FuncXClient; FuncXClient()"
+    $ python -c "from globus_compute_sdk import Client; Client()"
     ```
     A prompt beginning "Please authenticate with Globus here:" and with a long
     URL to a Globus authentication workflow will print to the terminal; follow
     the URL and paste the resulting token back into the terminal.
 This will
     create the credential file at `$HOME/.funcx/storage.db`.
-1. Create a Kubernetes secret named `funcx-sdk-tokens` with this file:
+1. Create a Kubernetes secret named `compute-sdk-tokens` with this file:
     ```shell
-    $ kubectl create secret generic funcx-sdk-tokens --from-file=$HOME/.funcx/storage.db
+    $ kubectl create secret generic compute-sdk-tokens --from-file=$HOME/.funcx/storage.db
     ```
-    It is important to name the secret `funcx-sdk-tokens` as this chart looks
+    It is important to name the secret `compute-sdk-tokens` as this chart looks
     for that secret name, specifically.

-With the `funcx-sdk-tokens` Kubernetes secret object created, tell the chart to
+With the `compute-sdk-tokens` Kubernetes secret object created, tell the chart to
 use the user credentials:

 ```